SecureNT Intranet SSL

 Multi-Domain vs. Wildcard SSL - What's the difference ?

-A Wildcard certificate secures one domain and an unlimited number of accompanying sub-domains.
-A multi-domain Wildcard SSL certificate secures many different domains, sub-domains and multiple internal IPs with a single certificate.
+A multi-domain certificate secures many different domains, sub-domains and multiple internal IPs with a single certificate.

 No Comments Yet.